 Kirby School District 140 encompasses approximately 12 square miles of the Chicago suburban towns of Tinley Park, Orland Hills, and Orland Park, Illinois.
 Our District includes two middle schools and five elementary schools and serves more than 3,500 students in preschool through eighth grade.
 KSD 140 employs approximately 600 full and part-time individuals to complete its mission to prepare students to be successful for life.

-The mission of Kirby School District 140 is to meet or exceed the needs of the whole student.
-Our goal as educators is to provide a secure, challenging, and nurturing climate which encourages excellence and fosters the belief that all children can and will learn.
-It is our intention to develop socially responsible citizens who have genuine regard for others and are contributing members of society.
+The mission of School District 140 is to meet or exceed the needs of the whole student.
+Our goal as educators is to provide a secure, challenging, and nurturing climate that encourages excellence and self-respect and fosters the belief that all children can and will learn.
+It is our intention to develop a socially responsible citizen who has genuine regard for others and is a contributing member of society.

 KSD 140 Schools